xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 experience.
 I seldom have a chance to experiment on loxodons, so I would be intrigued to hear about changes that his body will overtake.

+## Iosif to Katrille (Mokosh 12)

+I take you have no new information on the cult.
+They are growing more and more annoying.
+My offer on cult problem still stands.

+According to my calculations your friend should have shown signs of change if there are to be any.
+Could you perform a thorough external investigation and document abnormalities?
+You can send me the report via couriers.

+Alternatively you can send the loxodon to visit me.
+But if you save my time, you can expect a decent reward.